A Beginner's Guide to Raising Ducks

 - Ducks poop a lot, and violently.
 Whereas chickens drop a plop as they go, ducks projectile-fire their droppings with reckless abandon.
-This isn't a problem when they free-range, but if you are trying to keep them in close quarters in will make some interesting cleanup.
+This isn't a problem when they free-range, but if you are trying to keep them in close quarters it will make some interesting cleanup.

 - Ducks are not agile creatures and will be easy targets for predation.
-Although they are avid free rangers, they must have a secure place to sleep at night or they will be literal "sitting ducks".
+Although they are avid free rangers, they must have a secure place to sleep at night, or they will be literal "sitting ducks."

 - Ducks eat far more than chickens, in part because they are larger.
-As with other cons of duck ownership, this is not as much of a problem if they are allowed to freerange during the day, but in confinement, they will need to be fed more.
+As with other cons of duck ownership, this is not as much of a problem if they are allowed to free range during the day, but in confinement, they will need to be fed more.

 - Ducks operate differently from chickens, so the things that work with chickens won't work as well with them.
 Ducks are less likely to want to be held and cuddled than a chicken, and will express their fondness for you very differently most of the time.
 There will be a learning curve when it comes to understanding your ducks.

 - Ducks can kill chickens if they are housed together.
 A little-known fact about chicken anatomy is that roosters do not have a penis, so chicken hens do not have a space to accommodate one.
-Drakes however, do have penises, and as such if they try to breed a chicken (male or female) they are likely to kill it.
+Drakes however, do have penises, and as such if they try to breed a chicken (male or female), they are likely to kill it.
 That said, this has not been a problem for the majority of duck owners, especially those that have female ducks in their flock.
 It is something to keep in mind as a potential danger, however.